 Men’s and women’s varsity sports offer scholarships to selected athletes.
 The coaches, under the leadership of the athletic director and in coordination with the Financial Aid Office, determine standards of distribution that follow the guidelines set down by the athletic conference and the NCAA.
 The coach determines total amount of athletic and non-exempt aid awarded to the student athlete.

 Students who are members of the Ashland-based Brethren Church prior to enrolling at Ashland University are eligible for this grant.
 A letter verifying membership from the pastor of the student's church is required.
-The grant is renewable by maintaining satisfactory academic progress and the amount is $1,000.
+The grant is renewable by maintaining satisfactory academic progress and the annual amount is $1,000.

 Honors Program Scholarship

 Incoming freshmen who have been accepted into the Honors Program are eligible to apply for a $1,500/year merit-based scholarship.
 Renewal of the award requires a 3.4 minimum GPA following completion of freshman year and a 3.5 minimum GPA following completion of sophomore or junior year.
 The Honors Program Scholarship application is found on the Honors Program webpage.

 This grant is offered to children of ministers and missionaries who are currently working full time for the Ashland-based Brethren Church or who have retired from full-time service for reasons of age or health.
 Students who qualify for this grant will receive total Ashland University gift aid equal to 65 percent of tuition.
 The grant is renewable with a minimum GPA of 2.5.